How to study Inter Law Effectively | ABC Analysis | Past exams trend | Important

 Which questions to attempt first

-In first 20 minutes, attempt MCQs and leave those which will consume time, which will be tackled in last 1 hour.
-After attempting MCQs, quickly come to companies act questions.
+In the first 20 minutes, attempt the MCQs and leave those that will consume time, which will be tackled in the last 1 hour.
+After attempting the MCQs for CA Inter Law, quickly come to the Companies Act questions.
 Try to answer them patiently and cover all the necessary points.
-Remember – Length of the answer doesnt matter, what matter is points coverage.
-You need to cover all the necessary points in your solution.

-There are 4 parts to answer case study type questions.
+There are 4 parts to answer case study-type questions:

-Second part – Related Provision, in this your first two lines matter a lot.
+Second part – Related Provision, in this, your first two lines matter a lot.
 It will judge the quality of your language.
-Write these two lines very smartly
+Write these two lines very smartly.

 Third part – Facts of the case and analysis, here you can use your own language